Social Security Benefit Start Analysis Help

 Once you've run the analysis, you'll see a table containing a list of the "highest value" benefit start strategies.
 In the analysis, each benefit start strategy leads to a specific stream of income over the analysis period from Social Security benefits, work earnings, and income from retirement savings.
 The strategy value incorporates both the amount of retirement income and it's timing, with a dollar of retirement income received today worth more than a dollar of income received in the future.
 By choosing the benefit start strategy with the highest value, you are maximizing the amount of retirement income you receive over the course of your retirement in today's dollars subject to you retirement expenses.
 The benefit start strategy having the highest value is, therefore, a good place to start your analysis.

-Important : If the benefit start strategy list is empty, it indicates no benefit start strategies could be found given the information you have entered.
-You should always double check the data values you entered.
-If you have madechanges to the benefit start analysis settings, we recommend leaving the settings at their default value for your initial analysis to establish a base analysis.
+Important : If the benefit start strategy list is empty, it indicates no benefit start strategies could be found meeting the the benefit start analysis settings criteria.
+You should always double check the values you entered on the benefit start analysis settings page.
+We recommend leaving the settings at their default value for your initial analysis to establish a base analysis.

 Reviewing Benefit Start Strategy Details